codeatcg/atcgtools/README.md

 # vcfcompare

-1.SYNOPSIS:
+## Description:

-         The program is convenient for compare two vcf file with different formats by different methods.
+         The program is designed to compare two vcf file with different formats by different methods and to evaluated the strategies of imputation.

-         The folder include two executable file vcfcompare and vcfcompare.exe.vcfcompare is for linux-64bit and vcfcompare.exe is for windows. vcfcompare can read gzip compressed vcf files but vcfcompare.exe can't read that at present.
+         The folder include two executable file vcfcompare and vcfcompare.exe. vcfcompare is compiled in the 64-bit mode (linux) and vcfcompare.exe is 32-bit version for windows. vcfcompare can read gzip compressed vcf files but vcfcompare.exe can't read that.

+## Version
+         Version: 0.1.0beta

+         Because of single precision float and lack of inspection the ouput may include some abnormal values.
+The new verison fixed the bugs and will be upload soon.

-2. USAGE:
+## USAGE:

         vcfcompare <command> [options]
         DosageCor       calculate dosage correlation for each snp(commonly for imputed vcf files)